-In August 2014, we announced an agreement with Evonik for GMP manufacturing of the Company's proprietary oral beta-lactamase enzyme, SYN-004, for use in the planned clinical trials.
+In August 2014, we announced an agreement with Evonik for GMP manufacturing of our proprietary oral betalactamase enzyme, SYN-004, for use in the planned clinical trials.
 Evonik plans to formulate and encapsulate enterically coated SYN-004 for oral delivery using material generated by our API manufacturer FUJIFILM Diosynth Biotechnologies UK Limited.

-We remain on schedule to file an Investigational New Drug (IND) application for SYN-004, and intend to initiate Phase Ia and Ib clinical studies in the fourth quarter of 2014.
-Preliminary Phase I topline data is expected by year-end 2014, and a Phase II efficacy study of SYN-004 is planned to begin in the first half of 2015.
+We remain on schedule to initiate Phase 1a and 1b clinical studies in the fourth quarter of 2014.
+Preliminary Phase 1 topline data is expected by year-end 2014, and a Phase 2a trial of SYN-004 is planned to begin in the first half of 2015, followed by the initiation of a Phase 2b clinical trial in the second half of 2015.
+Clinical manufacturing of SYN-004 in accordance with GMP guidelines has commenced, and completion of manufacturing for Phase 1 and 2 trials is expected during the second half of 2014.